 - Risk treatment (business continuity strategy)

 Day 2, Business continuity management systems knowledge (ISO 22301)

 - BCM exercising and testing

-- Management system performance evaluation and improvement processes
+- Management system performance evaluation

 Day 3, Guidelines for auditing management systems (ISO 19011) - Audit simulate the process of planning, preparation for an audit